Faxziah/interact/README.md

-# Interact - AI Translator
+# Interact

-Interact is a modern, production-ready web application for AI-powered text translation.
+Interact is a modern, web application for AI-powered text translation.
 It's built with a NestJS backend, Next.js frontend, and is fully containerized with Docker.
 Key features include user authentication, translation history, and multiple AI provider support (OpenAI & Groq).

 ## ✨ Features